 In order to meet the requirements of Schedule G of the Child Care Licensing Regulation regarding the physical development of children you need to consider how your outdoor space will encourage the development of large and small muscle skills appropriate to each child's level of development.
-Loose parts such as tree stumps, planks, pipes, cardboard boxes and pool noodles are inexpensive ways to enhance a yard or school playground and provide opportunities for creative play.
+Loose parts such as tree stumps, planks, pipes, cardboard boxes and pool noodles are inexpensive ways to enhance a school playground and provide opportunities for creative play.

 Huts, tents or forts also provide opportunities for children to separate from sensory overload and have time alone outside.
-Mud kitchens and natural housekeeping areas encourage sensory, imaginative, creative and exploratory play.
-If you have the ability to design your outdoor space here are some helpful suggestions for materials and equipment...
+They can be easily created without expensive equipment.